awsdocs/amazon-connect-admin-guide/doc_source/about-queued-callbacks.md

 1. The callback is then placed in the queue\.
 It remains there until an agent is available and can be offered the contact\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/rtm-callback-in-queue.png)

-1. When the callback is connected to the agent, a new CTR is created for the contact\.
+1. When the callback is connected to the agent, a new contact record is created for the contact\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/ctr-diagram.png)

-1. The **Initiation Timestamp** in the callback CTR corresponds to when the [Transfer to queue](transfer-to-queue.md) block transferred the contact to a callback queue, shown in step 1\.
+1. The **Initiation Timestamp** in the callback contact record corresponds to when the [Transfer to queue](transfer-to-queue.md) block transferred the contact to a callback queue, shown in step 1\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/ctr-callback-initiation-timestamp.png)

 ## How properties in the Transfer to Queue block affect this flow<a name="transfer-to-queue-properties"></a>